risingwavelabs/risingwave-docs/cloud/quickstart.md

 ## Connect to your cluster

-After getting a cluster up and running, you need to connect to it so that you can interact with RisingWave Database.
+After getting a cluster up and running, you need to connect to it so that you can interact with RisingWave.

 You can choose from the following two ways to connect to your cluster.